-There was only one venue in Montgomery large enough to host Williams’s funeral.
+There was only one venue in Montgomery large enough to host Williams’s funeral in 1953.
 Municipal Auditorium was city’s primary concert venue, and seated 3,000 people.
 According to newspaper reports at the time, another 20,000 people lined the street outside the venue to pay their final respects.

-After nearly 30 years of neglect, the venue was renovated in 2011.
-Since then it has been used as the city council’s chambers.
+After nearly 30 years of neglect, the city renovated the venue in 2011.
+Since then it has served as the city council’s chambers.
 There is a historic marker across the street from the building that details Williams’s funeral.

 After several years of vacancy, D’Road Café filled the the former spot of the Elite in 2016.
 The current establishment seats up to 50 people and serves Latin American fare.
 So much has changed from when Hank last visited this spot, but the new restaurant allows visitors to sit in the place where he last performed.

 After starting a tour with a stop at Oakwood Cemetery Annex, it is best to find a parking spot along Commerce Street and walk to the other four sights in downtown.
 There are a handful of public lots, but metered parking along most streets costs $1 for two hours.
 Many parking spots along Commerce Street now feature digital meters that accept credit cards in addition to coins.